 Let's Talk Parties are designed to promote conversations about sexual health between trusted adults and the young people in their lives.
-Through these parties, we aim to provide parents and trusted adults with the opportunity to have conversations.
+Through these parties, we aim to provide parents and trusted adults with the opportunity to do just that.
 The goal is simple:

-- To encourage adults and youth to have open, honest and accurate discussions about love, sex and healthy relationships. - To help adults feel more comfortable starting conversations about sexual health. - To share resources for adults such as NotRightNowSC.org where tips and FAQs can be found.
+- To encourage adults and youth to have open, honest and accurate discussions about love, sex and healthy relationships. - To help adults feel more comfortable starting conversations about sexual health. - To share resources for adults such as NotRightNowSC.org where they can find tips and Frequently Asked Questions (FAQs).

-Just so you know, Fact Forward who prepared these materials:
+Just so you know, the South Carolina Campaign to Prevent Teen Pregnancy who prepared these materials:

-- Do not assume that all young people are having sex and want to make sure young people know that the safest, healthiest option to avoid both pregnancy and STIs is abstinence. - Believe it is important to educate young people about condoms and other contraceptives so they know how to protect themselves if they do become sexually active. - Stress the importance of sharing factual, medically accurate information with young people.
+- Does not assume that all young people are having sex and want to make sure young people know that the safest, healthiest option to avoid both pregnancy and sexually transmitted infections (STIs) is abstinence. - Believes it is important to educate young people about condoms and other contraceptives so they know how to protect themselves if they do become sexually active. - Stresses the importance of factual, medically accurate information being shared with young people.

-10 Steps for Hosting a Let's Talk Party
+7 Steps for Hosting a Let's Talk Party

-- 1. Decide on a date, time, and location that will work best for you and your guests. - 2.
-Compile your guest list and send invitations to all your potential guests.
-Remember: Guests should include people who are parents to children of all ages, but may also include people who consider themselves to be a "trusted adult" to a young person.
+- 1. Decide on a party date, time, and location that will work best for you and your guests. - 2.
+Compile your guest list and invite your potential guests.
+Remember: guests should include people who are parents to children of all ages, but may also include people who consider themselves to be a "trusted adult" to a young person.
 Aunts, uncles, "godparents," and other influential people are welcome. - 3.
-Send out a reminder a couple of days before the party. - 4.
-Before the party, review the conversation starters and scenarios included in this guide.
-Become familiar with the host script.
+Send out a reminder a couple of days before your party. - 4.
+Before the party, review the conversation starters (open questions and scenarios) included this guide

-- Cut the conversation starters into separate slips of paper and place them in an envelope to draw from during the party. - Let's Party!
+- and the potential responses and additional thoughts.
+Become familiar with the host script. - 5.
+Cut the conversation starters into separate slips of paper and place them in an envelope to draw from during the party. - 6.
+Let's party!
 Have fun!
 Reference the open questions and scenarios to spark discussion and allow conversation to flow naturally. - 7.
-At the end of the party thank your guests for attending and have them complete a quick evaluation before leaving.
+At the end of the hour, thank your guests for attending and have them complete a quick digital evaluation (surveymonkey.com/r/Letstalkparty) before leaving.